-Luxury hand woven scarves in luxurious yarns which all have their own unique qualities.
+Handwoven sustainable luxury textiles in natural yarns which all have their own unique qualities.

-Each item is made in a limited number and is unique in size, yarn, pattern, colour and texture.
+Each item is hand woven in a limited number and is unique in size, yarn, pattern, colour and texture.

 In each item we look for a luxurious delicate finish, gracefulness and beauty by using the finest quality of yarns.
-Add a unique touch to your look with these limited edition hand woven couture scarves to create a perfect enriched look.
+Add a unique touch to your look with these limited edition handwoven textiles to create a perfect enriched look.

-All items are designed and hand woven in The Netherlands by Ilse Philips and small imperfections may occur.
+All items are designed and hand woven in The Netherlands on a traditional loom by Ilse Philips and small imperfections may occur.
 Sizes and prices of textiles vary depending on the used yarns and sizes.

 Comes from a sheep, keeps you warm in winter & cool in summer, is fire resistant, hypoallergenic, durable & flexible.
 It is a natural fibre, soft to touch and comfortable to wear.
 Wool is stain resistant, odour resistant and has natural anti–static properties and is easy to look after.